TheOneHyer/resource_alerter/README.md

 * While you cannot directly disable checking a specific resource, you can
 effectively disable a resource's broadcasts, by setting [resource]_warning_level and [resource]_critical_level to "100.1" or higher.
-*Note: this does not guarantee that the IO resource check won't broadcast (though it'll mostly do the job) because the IO max usage is not 100% IO Wait but rather (100.0 / # of cores), setting the IO warning and critical levels to (100.0 * # of cores + 0.1) will guarantee that the IO usage broadcast is disabled.*

 * To save on resource use by the daemon or high log turnover, tune the [resource]_check_delay and [resource]_override_delay to fit your preferences.